 The Department of Neurology at NYU Langone Health has been a leader in the field of academic neurology for more than 100 years.
-Our clinicians handle more than 80,000 patient visits each year.
-Working in state-of-the-art facilities, we evaluate and treating children and adults with a wide array of neurological diseases.
+Our clinicians handle more than 100,000 patient visits each year.
+Working in state-of-the-art facilities, we evaluate and treat children and adults with a wide array of neurological diseases.
 Close cooperation with the Departments of Neurosurgery, Orthopedic Surgery, Pathology, Psychiatry, and Radiology ensures that all patients receive integrated care for conditions affecting the central or peripheral nervous systems.

 Our attending physicians provide ambulatory care to outpatients in offices at each of NYU Langone’s hospitals; in the faculty practice offices at Skirball Institute of Biomolecular Medicine and the Schwartz Center for Biomedical Imaging, which are both located at NYU Langone Medical Center; in offices located within walking distance of NYU Langone’s Tisch Hospital; and at NYU Langone Ambulatory Care Center East 41st Street.

 Our faculty continue to pioneer and advance novel technologies for diagnosis and treatment.
 In the Division of Neuro-Ophthalmology, we analyze eye movements to aid in the diagnosis of a variety of neurological disorders, and our neuro-ophthalmologists use optical coherence tomography to expand the diagnostic criteria for multiple sclerosis (MS).
 In the Division of Multiple Sclerosis, our clinicians are at the forefront in the use of low-voltage transcranial direct current stimulation for MS-related fatigue.